Size and shape of your canary bird cage is an important issue and more important to his well being than you probably think...

 The larger the cage, the more room you'll have for furnishings to be placed somewhere OTHER THAN UNDER A PERCH.

 Droppings in the seed dish is never good.
-And that reminds me, always be watching closes for any unusual symptoms that could indicate the beginning of an illness.
+And that reminds me, always be watching closely for any unusual symptoms that could indicate the beginning of an illness.

 Rectangular is best.
 Don't get a round canary cage.